Calculate Company Value Using Common Rules of Thumb (with Examples)

-Purchase price amortizes in 4-7 years
+Purchase Price Amortizes in 4-7 Years

-Who is this method suitable for?
+Who is this Method Suitable for?

-Amortization formula
+Amortization Formula

-• Suitable for companies with stable profit
+• Suitable for companies with stable profits

 • Suitable for companies in a stable market